nottrobin/docs/src/en/howto-privatecloud.md

 ## Upload the image metadata to an object store

+[note]
-!!!
-Note: Only those with admin privileges or who are operators in the OpenStack
-    environment will be able to create a service and view endpoints used by the following instructions.
+Only those with admin privileges or who are operators in the OpenStack environment will be able to create a service and view endpoints used by the following instructions.
+[/note]

 These instructions use Swift, however other object stores may be used as well.